iixiiartist/setique/PHASE_5_TAB_EXTRACTION_COMPLETE.md

 - [x] Components are self-contained
 - [x] Original functionality preserved
 - [x] Code is more maintainable
-- [ ] Components integrated (pending next session)
+- [x] 5/7 tabs integrated (Activity, Favorites, Submissions, Earnings, Bounties)
+- [ ] 2/7 tabs remaining (CurationRequests, ProCurator) - components ready, need final integration
-- [ ] Tests passing (pending integration)
+- [x] Tests passing (95/95)

 ---

-**Phase 5 Status**: 🟡 **Components Ready - Integration Needed**
+**Phase 5 Status**: 🟡 **71% Complete - 5/7 Tabs Integrated**

 The heavy lifting is done!
-All tab components are created and ready.
-The final integration step is straightforward and can be completed in the next session.
+5 tabs have been successfully integrated, reducing DashboardPage.jsx from 2,550 lines to 1,936 lines (614 lines removed, 24% reduction).
+The final 2 tab components are ready and just need to be integrated.